BeiningBogen/iOS-Kristiania/Lesson04/README.md

 # View Controllers (Cont'd)

 * View Controllers will typically only know part of the application and will therefore communicate with other view controllers
-* Views send messages to thier VC.
+* Views send messages to their VC.
 For example, when you press a UIButton it can send a message to its VC, which defines what should happen

 ---